Each year I have the chance of meeting new anglers while fishing the Northern Ontario Walleye Trail.

 Q: List sponsors and tournament finishes.

-Q: What are some of your favourite fish you like to fish for and why?
+Q: What are some of your favorite fish you like to fish for and why?

-Q: What is your favourite fishing technique(s) for walleyes?
+Q: What is your favorite fishing technique(s) for walleyes?

 Q: Why do you fish walleye tournaments?